 Once inside, the Fulham folks did the usual: stand around drinking beer and talking about the game.

-Most of the chatter was about how awful the season had been, and in this case also the fact that we’d made 11 changes from the previous league game.
+Most of the chatter was about how awful the season had been, and in this case also the fact that they’d made 11 changes from the previous league game.
 In other words, it’s an all-new starting lineup, an indication that perhaps the club didn’t care too much about the FA Cup – at least, not compared to staying in the League.

 This was also my first real hangout with large numbers of Fulham fans, and they struck me as friendly, happy, and perhaps a little more well-off than the crowd around, say, West Bromwich Albion.
 A friend of mine compares them to the Kansas City Chiefs, and I’d say maybe that’s right.